 Manufacturers have until 13 June 2017 to comply with the new requirements of the Radio Equipment Directive (RED) even if you are currently compliant with the existing legislation for the RTTED or LVD/EMCD.

 The existing Radio & Telecommunications Terminal Equipment Directive (R&TTED) (1999/5/EC) will be repealed on 13 June 2016.
 But equipment in conformity with the R&TTED can presume conformity with the RED until June 2017.
-After this date you will need to reassess your products compliance.
+After this date, you will need to reassess the compliance of your products.

 What are the Harmonised Standards for the Radio Equipment Directive?

-A good informative source of informsation on the RED can be found on the ETSI LIST of Harmonised Standards.
+A good informative source of information on the RED can be found on the ETSI LIST of Harmonised Standards.

-And also check this following link to the The Radio Equipment Directive 2014/53/EU, 20 latest published ETSI standards under the Radio Equipment Directive 2014/53/EU.
-This list includes the popular ETSI EN 300 328, whcih is used for many types of transmitters and receivers including Bluetooth and WiFi.
+And also check this following link to The Radio Equipment Directive 2014/53/EU, 20 latest published ETSI standards under the Radio Equipment Directive 2014/53/EU.
+This list includes the popular ETSI EN 300 328, which is used for many types of transmitters and receivers including Bluetooth and WiFi.